lhd23/trans_prob/README.md

 * **peak:** runs another set of simulations to measure the evolution of the correlation function at five redshifts.
 Does not save transition pairs or full snapshots.

-Both use the supplied Planck 2018 power spectrum table, growing-mode momenta, the exact periodic rank-ordered force, and the same scale-factor-integrated kick-drift-kick integrator.
-Positions are comoving; each equal-mass particle represents a planar slab.
-No force softening in this one-dimensional simulation.

 Change the settings file in `configs/` for different separations, bins, times, etc.

 To remake figures without simulating: